myztajay/workout-genius/README.md

 ```
 5. In your command prompt or bash Navigate to the repo and run ```npm start```

+## Usage

+You can make request to any of the RESTful end points below recieve data in JSON formate.

 ## The root url is:
 LOCAL: localhost://4040